 Invitation.
 Tabor College undergraduate full-time students are invited to submit a contest entry that engages Anabaptism broadly understood.
-Submissions could include essays, poetry, works of art or other media.
+Submissions may include essays, poetry, works of art or other media.
 Adaptations of work submitted for college courses are welcome.

 Rationale.
 As a Mennonite Brethren institution, Tabor College was founded in 1908 by Anabaptist believers whose principles still shape our ethos today.
 This contest encourages the ongoing promotion of those ideas and values.